anagha-microsoft/databricks-workshops/general-workshop/docs/2-lab-guide/module-1/06-Azure-Data-Factory-v2-Lab.md

 3. Completion of primer lab for Azure SQL Database
 4. Adequate cores to provision Azure databricks cluster
 5. Notebooks in the module, loaded into your workspace
-6. Database objects - tables and stored procedures/functions, created ahead of time
+6. Database objects - tables created ahead of time

 ## B) Database objects to be created in Azure SQL Database